Loki-waterAIC/Ogma/gpt prompt.md

-# Edit or rewrite this code.
+# Edit or rewrite this code

 The following is a vba macro for a word document that contains the following custom properties:
 "BOK ID"